bluberda96/Bill-of-Materials-NetSuite/README.md

 - Python 3.6+
 - pandas
 - numpy
-- requests
-- requests_oauthlib
+- datetime
-- oauthlib
+- os

 You can install the required Python packages using the following command:

-pip install pandas numpy requests requests_oauthlib oauthlib
+pip install pandas numpy

 # Files
 - main.ipynb: This Jupyter Notebook contains the primary script for processing the CF item data.
 The script is divided into multiple code cells, each performing specific tasks.